nodejs/security-wg/processes/third_party_vuln_process.md

 If the maintainers are unreachable, the vulnerability is to be made public 45 days after the triage date.

+The report's upper limit of the vulnerable versions should be set to:
+* `*` if there is no fixed version available by the time of publishing the report.
+This is mostly in cases where the maintainer hasn't been able to take part in the triage process.
+* the version less than that which a fix exists for.
+For example: `<=1.2.3` if a fix exists in `1.2.4`

 ## Publication

 **Who:** A member of the triage team